 The Clinical Psychology PhD Program is unique.
-It is one of only a handful of programs that is embedded within an academic healthcare system that is part of a Carnegie One Research University (RU/VH).
+It is one of only a handful of programs that is embedded within an academic healthcare system, and the only program that is also part of a Carnegie One Research University (RU/VH).
 The program is supported by both the Feinberg School of Medicine and The Graduate School at Northwestern University.
 The program takes advantage of its interdepartmental and interdisciplinary placement within Northwestern University by offering a true balance of research and clinical training.
 This unique setting also provides opportunities for translational research and practice that span molecular to social models of disease and epidemiologic to clinical and neuroimaging methodologies.

-The PhD program in clinical psychology is a full-time program, typically taking five to six years (including a yearlong internship) to complete.
-The intensive course of study is designed to develop clinical psychologists who will be competitive for careers in academic healthcare systems.
+The PhD program in clinical psychology is a full-time program, typically taking five to six years to complete, including a yearlong clinical internship.
+The intensive course of study is designed to develop clinical psychologists who will be competitive for careers in academic healthcare systems and similar settings.
 Nearly all of our students' obtain postdoctoral fellowships or positions in academic health systems, children's hospitals or VA medical centers.

 Research labs are organized into the following research emphases:

 - Behavioral Medicine

 - Psychopathology & Treatment